-Students suspended from MMU may appeal in writing to the Dean within the deadline specified in the suspension letter.
-Student appeals will be reviewed by the faculty and staff members of the academic standards and admission committee to determine the status of the student.
-The review will include academic performance, statements from the student, their advisor, at least one faculty member other than their advisor and any other documentation deemed appropriate by the student.
-The committee may ask for additional information from students, advisors or instructors if appropriate in order to make an appropriate decision.
-The committee may uphold the suspension or waive the suspension with or without stipulations on a case-by-case basis.
-Students will be notified in writing of their status prior to the beginning of the next academic semester.
-Suspended students are not eligible to enroll for any classes for a minimum of two (2) semesters (fall/spring) or until the terms of suspension are met.
+These materials will be reviewed by the members of the Academic Standards and Admission Committee to determine whether to uphold or waive the suspension.
+The committee may ask for additional information from students, advisors, or instructors, if appropriate, in order to make a decision.
+The committee may uphold the suspension or waive the suspension with or without additional stipulations on a case-by-case basis.
+Students will be notified in writing of the committee's decision prior to the beginning of the next academic semester.
+If a student's suspension is upheld, that student is not eligible to enroll for any classes for a minimum of three (3) semesters (Fall/Spring/Summer) or until any other terms of the suspension are met.